-To maintain your non immigrant status you must file an application for extension of stay before your current period of authorized stay, on your I-94, expires.
+To keep your non immigrant status you must file an application for extension of stay before your current period of authorized stay, on your I-94, expires.
 It is important that you file immediately.
-If you fail to apply for an extension before your current authorized stay expires, in the future you could be denied readmission into the United States or a green card.

 The application process to extend your stay depends on the type of non-immigrant status that you have.
 In your case because you have B2 non-immigrant status you must use USCIS Form I-539 with the required fee and supporting evidence.
-The application must be made to the USCIS service center with jurisdiction for your area.
+You should direct the application to the USCIS service center with jurisdiction for your area.

-Original or Photocopy (front and back) of your I-94 Arrival-Departure document.
-If your I-94 is lost you must file and submit USCIS Form I-102 with the appropriate fee together with Form I-539.
+- Original or Photocopy (front and back) of your I-94 Arrival-Departure document.
+If your I-94 is lost you must file and send USCIS Form I-102 with the proper fee together with Form I-539.

-You must also submit a written statement explaining in detail;
+You must also send a written statement explaining in detail;

 - Departure arrangements, and

 - Any effect the extension would have on your permanent residence and employment in Jamaica.

 A signed affidavit from your daughter explaining why you are seeking to delay your departure would be persuasive.
 Your daughter should also get a letter written by a recognized, licensed health care practitioner treating her.
 The practitioner should write the letter on his or her own professional letterhead stationery and it should state the specific (explained) medical condition that has caused you to seek an extension to spend more time with your daughter and grandchildren.The letter should also specify the dates involved in your daughter’s injury and that the practitioner expects the medical condition to end at a specified time.